Paulmicha/css-organization/README.md

 ![Automation meme](Automate-All-The-Things.jpg)

 About the **wiring** or *bridging* of data structure, variable names, objects ~ in other words, model → view correspondance (+ "hydration" ?) :
-There seems to be some amount of consensus in the Drupal 8 discussion mentionned earlier around the concept of *Presenter* (from the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) design pattern) - essentially, a transformation to make data from both ends correspond.
+There seems to be some consensus in this discussion about Drupal's ongoing evolution of front-end implementations ([Component-based rendering](https://www.drupal.org/node/2702061)) around the concept of *Presenter* (from the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) design pattern) - essentially, a transformation that prepares data for placement in markup (HTML) by correspondance (translation).
 This is described in @wimleers's [comment 51](https://www.drupal.org/node/2702061#comment-11200749) as : *"ensuring that components can be Angular, Ember, whatever components - that the inputs a presenter passes on to components are serializable (into JSON)"* + [comment 55](https://www.drupal.org/node/2702061#comment-11296041) : *"Make components non-Drupal-specific AKA implement what John Albin describes in [30](https://www.drupal.org/node/2702061#comment-11133841)"*.
 → @JohnAlbin's proposition to *avoid tying the data variable name to the HTML display* depends on a feature of Twig (`embed`, `block` / `include` ... `with` - which also exists in Pug/ex-Jade : `extend`, `block` / `append`) :
 - define a set of common variable names used in all reusable, abstract components (ex: `modifier_class`) - TODO : elaborate on Drupal's *Paragraphs* entities with the *Shell / Content* pattern to orient the standardization of a common *language* (e.g. exact same variable names across different technologies ?)